chevrettelab/chevrettelab.github.io/README.md

 https://jekyll.one/pages/public/learn/kickstart/web_in_a_day/create_content/

 ## Important files to edit for content:

-Almost everything worth editing lives in the `_data` dir.
+Almost everything worth editing lives in the `_data` or `pages` dirs.
 If you can't find what you're looking for below, odds are it's somewhere in `_data`.

+Note: `*.adoc` markup is a little strange, so see https://docs.asciidoctor.org/asciidoc/latest/ for a cheat sheet

 - `_config.yml` for the main site components
 - `pages/public/*/*.adoc` for static (non-news) pages
 - `_data/modules/navigator_menu.yml` for nav bar menu